 While we have kept the classic field trips that define our Festival, we have also added a few new locations, and a few twists on old favorites.
 Click on Schedule for a simple overview of the daily trips.
 Below is a more detailed daily description of the activities offered, with access to the specific information in each box.

-IMPORTANT NOTES ON TRIPS !
+TIPS ON TRIPS !

 Please stay in Harlingen during the Festival – trips leave early and cannot be met at the sites.
 Buses/vans do not wait for tardy birders.

 For special trips for photographers, see the PhotoTrack section.